 Natalie Hardwick Rao is an associate in the Washington, D.C. office of Latham & Watkins and a member of the Litigation & Trial Department.
-Her practice focuses primarily on white collar criminal defense, government and internal investigations, and complex civil litigation.
+She primarily advises clients on white collar criminal defense, government and internal investigations, and complex civil litigation.

-Ms. Rao has represented clients in connection with governmental investigations into alleged violations of the Foreign Corrupt Practices Act (FCPA), the Sherman Antitrust Act, the Anti-Kickback Statute, and other laws and regulations.
+Ms. Rao has represented clients in connection with governmental investigations into alleged violations of the Foreign Corrupt Practices Act (FCPA), the False Claims Act, the Sherman Antitrust Act, the Anti-Kickback Statute, and other laws and regulations.
 She represents clients in investigations conducted by the Department of Justice, Securities and Exchange Commission, and various Congressional committees.

-Ms. Rao also counsels corporate clients, including large public companies, on compliance with anti-corruption laws, including in connection with the development, implementation, and enhancement of corporate compliance programs, as well as transactional due diligence.
+Ms. Rao also counsels corporate clients, including large public companies across multiple industries, on compliance with anti-corruption laws, including in connection with the development, implementation, and enhancement of corporate compliance programs.
+She also frequently advises clients in connection with cross-border M&A and capital markets transactions, including pre-acquisition due diligence.

 In addition, Ms. Rao has represented clients in a variety of litigation matters in federal courts and has experience with all stages of complex civil litigation matters.